Meet Vault12 at CryptoMondays London, December 9, 2024 and The Digital Commonwealth Awards, London, December 13, 2024

 • Includes a Secure Element, giving Ledger devices a strong reputation for withstanding physical attacks.
 This is important for users who prefer not to complicate their security with BIP39 passphrases, prioritizing ease of use.

-Trezor Model T:
+Trezor Model T Disadvantages:

 • Lacks a Secure Element, making it resistant to physical attacks only if a BIP39 passphrase is used.
 This is a significant drawback in both convenience and its ability to be fault-proof.